kmg3821/renju-ai/README.md

 3. ``cmake .. -DCMAKE_BUILD_TYPE=Release``
 4. ``cmake --build . -j --config Release``

-Tested on the lastest version of Windows, Ubuntu, and Raspberry Pi OS.
+Tested on the lastest version (in 27 Sep 2025) of Windows, Ubuntu, and Raspberry Pi OS.

 # How to play
 Locate the following three files at the same directory: